|South Olympia Street between Canal and Banks, Mid-City New Orleans. Inside a corner grocery store at Olympia & Palmyra. (Photo credit: Wikipedia)|

 When Part IV left off, I was in graduate school and struggling to come to terms with a form of multiculturalism that insisted that religious belief was on the same level with race, gender, and sexual orientation.
 On one hand, I was told that I was being evaluated on my openness, willingness to self-disclose, and exploration of how my beliefs impacted my work with others.
 On the other hand, I learned that hard way that questioning someone's religious beliefs equated with criticism of someone's race - it was a a marker of serious intolerance.
 To survive this program, I would need to bury my atheism and profess respect for religious belief.

 I made it through the program and completed my Ph.D. but not without lots of second thoughts about what I was doing and why.
 Looking back on it, I suppose I can almost see a valuable lesson about society's tolerance of atheism in there somewhere.
+I had largely been sheltered from this while living in the Pacific Northwest.
+It was a difficult lesson but one I needed to learn.
 As I moved to Mississippi for a job, I would be surrounded by Christian fundamentalists.
 Perhaps it was a good thing that I learned how to conceal my beliefs about religion and the importance of doing so.

 Mississippi is by far the most conservative place I have ever lived (or even visited).
 Nothing I had previously experienced prepared me for the degree to which religion is part of public life.
 Within weeks of being here, I had been approached by complete strangers in the grocery store and at the gas station with some variation of, "Hi there!
 What church do you attend?"
 My wife at the time was repeatedly told by strangers that she was going to burn in hell after she indicated that she did not attend church.
 She was also subjected to mandatory prayer meetings at work and persistent invitations to attend church with her boss and his family.
 Our next door neighbor never spoke to me again after I politely told him that we did not attend church.
 I was invited to church by nearly every co-worker, secretary, pest control technician, and delivery person I encountered.
 I know this is hard to believe if you haven't spent time in the South, but I am really not exaggerating any of this this in the slightest.